United in our individuality.

 Boston Children’s carries EDI into everything we do.

-The Lattice Program
+Nursing Career Lattice Program

 Boston Children's Hospital nurse checking a baby's vital signs.

-Our Unique Employee Resource Groups
+Our Unique Employee-Led Groups

 Image of a baby being kissed and hugged by two female family members.